broadinstitute/gro-crispri-ctcf/README.md

 # gro-crispri-ctcf

 This repo contains the code to analyze and generate the plots seen in "Multi-locus CRISPRi targeting with a single truncated guide RNA".
-To get started, clone the repo.
+<br> To get started, clone the repo.
 There are jupyter notebooks that contain the code libraries and GEO data accessions to generate the plots.
 Users will need to install jupyter notebook using `pip install notebook`

 ## clone repo